scottleedavis/not-impressed/README.md

  - ni
 ```

+[Here is an example](examples/non_global.js) of including not-impressed in your node application directly.

 [Results](results.json) are generated in JSON format based on [.ni.json](.ni.json) configuration.

 You can also leverage a webservice docker container (for play only!) at [not-impressed-docker](https://github.com/scottleedavis/not-impressed-docker)